San Diego Temporary Work Permit Lawyers

 Thousands of immigrant workers are welcomed into the United States each year.
 Often individuals believe they need a work permit to enter the United States.
 In actuality, workers need a temporary work visa.
 Different categories of visas allow professionals to enter the United States.
 Each category has its own specific qualifications and rules.
 Following the rules is important in order to ensure that your immigration status is handled correctly.
 Our law firm can guide you through the process.

 At the Law Offices of Jan Joseph Bejar, A Professional Law Corporation, we are dedicated to assisting clients with their immigration issues.
 Located in California, our San Diego temporary work permit attorneys serve clients throughout the United States.
-Founded on the principles of respect and individualized client services, our law firm has more than 25 years of immigration experience in handling temporary work permit.
+Founded on the principles of respect and individualized client services, our law firm has nearly 40 years of immigration experience in handling temporary work permit.
 Our attorneys can help you through the process.

 What Types of Work Visas Exist?